 On top of a challenging economic year, retailers, e-tailers, and their customers face a growing threat this holiday season: the rise in cyberattacks.
 While businesses have lived with this threat ever since the birth of online sales, this season will be different for several reasons.

-Our cursory scans of the Top 30 U.S. Retailer’s online ecosystems revealed that nearly 83% have a potential ecosystem vulnerability that could lead to a cybersecurity breach.
+Our cursory scans of the Top 30 U.S. Retailer’s external attack surfaces revealed that nearly 83% have a potential attack surface vulnerability that could lead to a cybersecurity breach.
 The following is what we discovered in our research about these organizations as we are in the middle of the all-important holiday shopping season.

 In order to limit their exposure to Covid-19, consumers have increased their e-commerce purchases.
 In the first half of 2020 online purchases spiked by roughly 30% (US Census Bureau).
 The holiday season will likely exacerbate this trend.